 Approximately 600 riders, 250+ volunteers, and 100+ guests are expected to attend/participate.

 The HCRA is the largest fundraiser for nine local non-profit organizations: AIDS Services of Austin, allgo, CARE Program, Community Action, Friends of David Powell Health Center, Out Youth, Project Transitions, Waterloo Counseling, and the Wright House Wellness Center.

 These organizations provide a continuum of critical HIV/AIDS services that include: prevention/education, medical care, housing, hospice, dental care, transportation, food pantry, case management, HIV testing, financial assistance, practical support, substance abuse, and mental health services.

-Our goal is to raise $500,000.
-About 70% of all fundraising comes from riders and volunteers.
+Our goal is to raise $550,000.
+The Vast majority of funds raised comes from riders and volunteers.
 First time riders commit to raising at least $250 towards the goal.
 Each returning rider commits to raising $500.
 However, the usual average raised by riders is closer to $1,000.

 The first Hill Country Ride for AIDS was held in the spring of 2000.
 It was a success, not only for the money it raised but also for the community spirit that quickly became an integral part of the Ride.